algolucky/docs/docs/get-details/dapps/avm/teal/opcodes.md

 | 2 | JSONObject | []byte |  |

-specify the return type with an immediate arg either as JSONUint64 or JSONString or JSONObject.
+*Warning*: Usage should be restricted to very rare use cases, as JSON decoding is expensive and quite limited.
+In addition, JSON objects are large and not optimized for size.

+Almost all smart contracts should use simpler and smaller methods (such as the [ABI](https://arc.algorand.foundation/ARCs/arc-0004).
+This opcode should only be used in cases where JSON is only available option, e.g. when a third-party only signs JSON.

 ## balance

 - Opcode: 0x60
 - Stack: ..., A &rarr; ..., uint64
-- get balance for account A, in microalgos.
+- balance for account A, in microalgos.
 The balance is observed after the effects of previous transactions in the group, and after the fee for the current transaction is deducted.
+Changes caused by inner transactions are observable immediately following `itxn_submit`
 - Availability: v2
 - Mode: Application